 Use a cardboard box for better protection.

 Bundle the disks in sets of five using rubber bands to keep them secure.
+This helps to prevent them from rubbing and sliding on each other.

-Wrap the bundles in bubble wrap for added protection.
-Fill any empty space in the box with dense foam, crumpled paper, or extra bubble wrap to prevent movement.
+And finally, fill any empty space in the box with dense foam, crumpled paper, or extra bubble wrap to prevent movement.
+If you gently shake the box, you shouldn’t hear anything rattling about inside.

 Additional Tips